-- An approved Merchandise Services/Sale Permit must be purchased through the Park Permit Office for each vendor selling food, beverages or merchandise on park property. - These vendors must provide a copy of a current Maryland State Sales and Use Tax License and (for food and beverage vendors) a Food Service Facility License issued by the St. Mary's County Department of Health and Human Services before a permit will be issued. - All vendors must also provide a valid certificate of liability insurance written by a carrier licensed to write insurance in the state of Maryland and listing SMCG as an "additional insured" with limits of \$500,000 per person and \$1,000,000 per accident or injury incurred.
+- An approved Merchandise Services/Sale Permit must be obtained through the Recreation and Parks office for each vendor selling food, beverages, or merchandise on park property. - These vendors must provide a copy of a current Maryland State Sales and Use Tax License and (for food and beverage vendors) a Food Service Facility License issued by the St. Mary's County Department of Health and Human Services before a permit will be issued.

+All vendors must also provide a valid certificate of liability insurance written by a carrier licensed to write insurance in the state of Maryland and listing SMCG as an "additional insured" with limits of \$500,000 per person and \$1,000,000 per accident or injury incurred.

-Entertainment, Music and Mechanical Amusements
+Entertainment, Music, and Mechanical Amusements

-- For the use of moon bounces or other mechanical amusements, event organizers must also provide a valid certificate of liability insurance written by a carrier licensed to write insurance in the state of Maryland and listing SMCG as an "additional insured" with limits of \$500,000 per person and \$1,000,000 per accident or injury incurred. - If planning use of fireworks or pyrotechnics, an additional permit from the St. Mary's County Office of the Fire Marshall is required. - Bands, amplified sound and music must be maintained at acceptable levels and adhere to any special conditions of use or may be shut down. - Only sports, games or play equipment authorized by Recreation and Parks through this permit are allowed at the site.
-This includes dunking booths, pony rides or other amusements involving live animals.
+- For the use of any entertainment, event organizers must also provide a valid certificate of liability insurance written by a carrier licensed to write insurance in the state of Maryland and listing SMCG as an "additional insured" with limits of \$500,000 per person and \$1,000,000 per accident or injury incurred. - Fireworks, moon bounces and water activities such as dunk tanks and slip and slides are prohibited. - Bands, amplified sound, and music must be maintained at acceptable levels and adhere to any special conditions of use or may be shut down. - Only sports, games or play equipment authorized by Recreation and Parks through this permit are allowed at the site.
+This includes pony rides or other amusements involving live animals.